1st Island Meeting Held on Mikurashima

-The view of the Mikurajima island village from "the bird's tail"
+The view of the Mikurashima island village from "the bird's tail"

 It's not just dolphins.
-What else does Mikurajima Island have to offer?
+What else does Mikurashima Island have to offer?

-Twelve residents participated in the inaugural Mikurajima island meeting held on June 13.
+Twelve residents participated in the inaugural Mikurashima island meeting held on June 13.

 During the discussion on what makes the island attractive, twelve participants, who all have different occupations and come from different generations, wrote their ideas on sticky notes.